Adding your own content to your paper is possible using a public Google document and the paper.li bookmarklet.

 4. On next screen, be sure to click "automatically republish when changes are made" (seen below).

-5. When your article is ready to be added to your paper, copy the link shown in the box below and paste it in your browser.
+5. When your article is ready to be added to your paper, copy the link to your published document and paste it in your browser.